 London SE1 6BD

-Age guidance: 16+, contains some strong language, violence and scenes of a sexual nature
+Ages 16+ Contains some strong language, violence and scenes of a sexual nature.

 Amy Ng is a British-Hong Kong playwright.
 Theatre credits include: Under the Umbrella (Belgrade Theatre, UK Tour); Acceptance (Hampstead Theatre); Shangri-La (Finborough Theatre).
 Radio plays include: Tiger Girls (BBC Radio 4); Kilburn Passion (BBC Radio 3).
 She is under commission to the National Theatre, the Royal Shakespeare Company and ice&fire.
 She is also part of the inaugural Genesis Almeida New Playwrights Big Plays programme.
 For TV she is working on original projects with BBC Studios and Merman.
 She was a member of the first cohort of New Earth Theatre’s Professional Writers Programme.

 Amy trained as a historian with a research interest in multinational empires, imperial decline, and nationality conflict, and is the author of ‘Nationalism and Political Liberty’ (Oxford University Press).
 She is fluent in English, German and Chinese and regularly translates contemporary Chinese plays into English.

 Dadiow is a freelance theatre director.
 She directed contemporary plays, adaptation of classics, new writings, and devised performances.
 The works were presented at Storyhouse, Young Vic, Soho Theatre, RADA, Theatre 503, Southwark Playhouse, Camden People’s Theatre, Rich Mix, BAC and more.
 Dadiow is the recipient of the Genesis Future Directors Award 2019.